POLICE: Teen struck by gunfire on NYE in Cordova

+MEMPHIS, Tenn. — Behind the gates at Enclave at Wolfchase apartments, chaos erupted as gunshots filled the air early Friday morning.

-MEMPHIS, Tenn. — Police say a teenager was struck by gunfire on New Year’s Eve in Cordova.
+Police say a teenager was struck by gunfire on New Year’s Eve in Cordova.

-The incident happened around 4:30 Friday morning on the 1800 block of West Fletcher Run Circle, according to police.
+The incident happened around 4:30 a.m. on the 1800 block of West Fletcher Run Circle, according to police.
 When they arrived on the scene, officers did not find any gunshot victims.

 A short time later, police received another call of seven juveniles who were at St. Francis Bartlett suffering from gunshot wounds.
 However, only one of the seven juveniles was hit by gunfire.